 Defence Families of Australia is a group formed to represent the views of Defence families.
 It's aim is to improve the quality of life for Defence families by providing a recognised forum for their views and by reporting, making recommendations and influencing policy that directly affects families.
-Further information can be obtained by telephone by contacting their Infoline at 1800 100 509 or visit their website at www.dfa.org.au
+Further information can be obtained by telephone by contacting their Infoline at 1800 100 509 or visit the Defence Families Australia website www.dfa.org.au.